FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Methods

-\paragraph{\textsc{DIVERSIFY-Professions}.} To evaluate occupational grounding and alignment under the same diversity principles, \textsc{DIVERSIFY-Professions} contains 1200 images organized as \emph{6 professions $\times$ 200} (doctor, engineer, janitor, lawyer, nurse, teacher).
-Each example pairs an image with a profession description and is constructed in non-iconic, culturally varied scenes to reduce shortcut cues.
-We report (i) top-1 profession \emph{accuracy} and (ii) a rubric-based \emph{alignment} score $\overline{s}\in[-1,1]$ derived from a 1–5 judge rating.
-Distractor professions are selected to be visually plausible, increasing the need for explicit, evidence-backed decisions.
-Metadata mirror \textsc{DIVERSIFY} (gender, race, age, religion, culture cues), enabling slice-wise fairness analysis conditioned on profession.
+\paragraph{\textsc{DIVERSIFY-Professions}.} \textsc{DIVERSIFY-Professions} contains 1{,}200 images spanning six occupations: doctor, engineer, janitor, lawyer, nurse, and teacher, with 200 images per profession.
+Each image is paired with a profession description and generated in non-iconic, diverse scenes to reduce reliance on shortcut cues.
+The benchmark supports two tasks: top-1 profession prediction and rubric-based prompt--image alignment using the rescaled score $\overline{s}\in[-1,1]$.
+Profession labels are accompanied by social-attribute metadata aligned with \textsc{DIVERSIFY}, enabling slice-level analysis of occupational grounding across demographic groups.